-EWI's manager say that Novocure's technology should synthesise well with modern drugs that work with enhancing the immune system, for example, checkpoint, blockers/inhibitors.
+EWI's manager say that Novocure's technology should synthesise well with modern drugs that work with enhancing the body's immune system, for example, checkpoint, blockers/inhibitors (these block immune checkpoint proteins from binding with partner proteins).
 They note that a lot of these drugs are coming off patent from 2028 onwards and their manufacturers are looking for something to combine with these checkpoint inhibitors to extend their commercial lives.
 While checkpoint inhibitors are now the standard of care in oncology, they are only effective in one third of patients.
 EWI's managers think that, if used in combination with Novocure's technology, there are potentially more patients that can be treated.
 This could be game changing for oncology in their view.